microsoft/rag-experiment-accelerator/README.md

     "openai_temperature": "determines the OpenAI temperature.
 Valid value ranges from 0 to 1.", "search_relevancy_threshold": "the similarity threshold to determine if a doc is relevant.
 Valid ranges are from 0.0 to 1.0", "chunking_strategy": "determines the chunking strategy.
-Valid values are 'azure-document-intelligence' or 'basic'", }
+Valid values are 'azure-document-intelligence' or 'basic'", "azure_document_intelligence_model": "represents the Azure Document Intelligence Model.
+Used when chunking strategy is 'azure-document-intelligence'."
+}
 ```